“But whatever the case, it’s a fun legend for us to cling on to. To have a ghastly guardian of our city…!

 Northwest of the ports lies a sprawling manufacturing district of numerous factories that produce textiles and other clothing goods.

-To the southeast of the city lies a wooded area with walking paths, a duck pond, a small stream that deposits in the ocean, and a small chapel in the center.
+To the southeast of the city lies a wooded area with walking paths, a duck pond, and a small stream that deposits in the ocean.
+Lamps light the path at night and an old cobblestone bridge crosses the stream.

 Known residents